 There are many tales of people being buried alive and no tale is more interesting than one from the Georgian Era about a woman named Madame Blunden.
 She was an elderly woman married to William Blunden, one of the richest maltsters in England.
 She was also described as depressed, fat, and gross and someone who freely imbibed alcoholic spirits.

-One evening, Madame Blunden’s maid, Ann Runnegar, poured Madame Blunden’s regular nightly cordial.
+One evening Ann Runnegar, the maid, poured Madame Blunden’s regular nightly cordial.
 The following morning when Runnegar went to Madame Blunden’s bedside she found her mistress in a “gentle slumber.”
-Madame Blunden remained in this slumber all day.
-Eventually, Runnegar became alarmed about her sleeping mistress, and as Mr. Blunden was in London on business, Runnegar sent for the surgeon.
+She remained in this slumber all day.
+Eventually, Runnegar became alarmed about her sleeping mistress, and as Mr. Blunden was in London on business, Runnegar sent for the local surgeon.

-The surgeon arrived and bled Madame Blunden but there was no response.
+He arrived and bled Madame Blunden but there was no response.
 “When a glass was held before her mouth no signs of her breathing were discovered [either].”
-However, Madame Blunden’s body was not stiff.
-These contrary sign flummoxed the surgeon and he was unsure whether she was alive or dead.
-To be safe, he decided to wait forty-eight hours before declaring her dead.
+However, her body was not stiff, and these contrary signs flummoxed the surgeon.
+He was unsure whether Madame Blunden was alive or dead, and, so, to be safe, he decided to wait forty-eight hours before declaring her dead.

 During this time, Mr. Blunden was notified of his wife’s condition.
-He returned home and again sent for the surgeon.
-The surgeon once again examined Madame Blunden and again found no signs of life as Madame Blunden’s body was not stiff.
+He returned home and again sent for the surgeon, who once again examined Madame Blunden.
+He again found no signs of life and once again her body was not stiff.
 Therefore, the surgeon decided to wait another three days to make sure she was dead.

 Madame Blunden was constantly watched by two females attendants during these three days to ensure there were no signs of life.
 One evening, one attendant saw Madame Blunden’s left hand move.
 She awakened her companion informing her of what she had seen.
 The companion ridiculed her but eventually both women observed Madame Blunden’s head move and saw her eyelids tremble.
 Believing she was alive, they ran to inform the male servants, who were stationed nearby.